anoshaahmed/accessibility-info/README.md

 # Accessibility Info // and other best practices
-_List of simple accessibility practices to know and other common mistakes to avoid while writing your code._
+_List of simple accessibility practices to know and other common mistakes to avoid while writing your code_
 <hr>

 __HTML Language__